 c.
 1035 to c.
 1300.
 Perhaps, the balance between the three scenes – the Heroic world, the dying on the battlefield, and the afterlife would look differently, if the referents of the kennings were divided according to chronology.
 On the other hand, the number of valkyries (35) compared to bishops (43) – with the first one pointing to a pagan and the second to a christianised afterworld – is not that worrying.

 Is this the whole story?
 No, lots of details surface, when we begin to study the patterns in this “heroic vocabulary”.
 For instance, God or Gods are only mentioned eight measly times, while bishops, priests and valkyries are recorded 93 times.
-On the other hand, Óðinn is a presence in the poetry, though not as a kenning per se, but rather as a figure entering the scene in 130 different disguises.
+On the other hand, Óðinn is widely mentioned in the poetry, though not as a kenning per se, but rather as a figure entering the scene in 130 different disguises.
 Which tells us that the heroic world is not just outlined by the word-hoards behind the kennings.
 Other items figure prominently, not least the God of the Skalds.

 Another fascinating detail concerns the fascination with ships versus horses.
 The latter has only received five kennings, while the former – the ship – is poetically rendered in the form of kennings 432 times.
 Also, while swords and shields feature prominently, other weapons are treated to kennings only a few times; for instance, axes are rendered poetically 27 times, mail-shirts and -coats 17 times, arrows six times, and helmets only three times; swords, on the other hand, are mentioned 397 times and shields 253.